Arte (manga): Anime

 An anime television series adaptation was announced by Tokuma Shoten on July 19, 2019.
 The series was animated by Seven Arcs and directed by Takayuki Hamana, with Reiko Yoshida handling series composition and Chieko Miyakawa designing the characters.
 Gorō Itō composed the series' music.
-It aired from April 4 to June 20, 2020 on Tokyo MX, BS Fuji, and ytv.
+It aired from April 4 to June 20, 2020, on Tokyo MX, BS Fuji, and ytv.
 Maaya Sakamoto performed the opening theme song "Clover", while Kiyono Yasuno performed the ending theme song "Hare Moyō".

 On April 3, 2020, Funimation announced that they licensed the series for streaming in the U.S., Canada, the UK, and Ireland.
 On October 9, 2020, Funimation announced that the series would receive an English dub, which premiered the following day.

+Reception

+The series received mixed reviews from critics.
+Caitlin Moore of Anime Feminist, reviewed the first episode, saying she thought the series would be like Snow White with the Red Hair but it proved her wrong, saying that it had a "heart of steely determination" and said the series won her over when Arte chopped off her long braid and was "ready to cut off her own breasts before someone stops her."
+Moore went onto say she liked Arte's character, seeing the series as "something special" and noted that although the series had a vision for Renaissance-era Italy which was not aligned with historical accuracy, it was enough "grit and texture" to hold her interest.
+In a three-episode check-in on the same site, Dee gave a different view, saying that she was "totally lukewarm" about the series, arguing that it could be shallow, missed the mark on becoming "a charming, inspiring historical fiction" and criticized the possible romantic plotline between Arte and her painting teacher, Leo.
+In contrast, Stig Høgset of THEM Anime Reviews said the series went a "relatively cheerful" path with its message, with the core theme that Arte wants more control of her life, praised the animation for being "pretty decent" but argued that series could sometimes be a "bit on the nose" when it came to gender, while saying it was "fun to watch."